influxdata/docs-v2/content/influxdb/cloud-dedicated/guides/api-compatibility/v1/_index.md

 ---
-title: Use the InfluxDB v1 API
+title: Use the InfluxDB v1 API with InfluxDB Cloud Dedicated
+list_title: InfluxDB v1 API compatibility
 description: >
   Use InfluxDB v1 API authentication, endpoints, and tools when bringing existing 1.x workloads to InfluxDB Cloud Dedicated.
 weight: 3